websockets/ws/doc/ws.md

     in response to a ping.
 Defaults to `true`.
   - `backlog` {Number} The maximum length of the queue of pending connections.
   - `clientTracking` {Boolean} Specifies whether or not to track clients.
+  - `closeTimeout` {Number} Timeout in milliseconds for graceful close.
   - `handleProtocols` {Function} A function which can be used to handle the WebSocket subprotocols.
 See description below.
   - `host` {String} The hostname where to bind the server.